 Linsky and Zalta’s view entails that concreteness is an accidental property, in the sense that the self-same individual that is in fact nonconcrete (my possible brother, for example) could have been concrete and the self-same individual that is in fact concrete (both you and me, for example) could have been nonconcrete.
 Many metaphysicians will reject this on the grounds that concreteness is categorical and an individual does not migrate through categorical properties across modal space.
 But now consider the temporal analog of the modal issues with existence and concreteness that we have been exploring: The problem of temporary existents.
 While one’s accounts of the two problems do not need to swing together (Linsky and Zalta, for example, do not offer the temporal analog of their account of contingent existents), as there are differences between alethic modality and temporality, it is useful to consider them as a pair for our purposes.
 Intuitively things come in and go out of existence; what exists at one time does not exist at another.
 The temporal analog of Linsky and Zalta’s view of contingent existents entails that everything always exists.
 What there is and what exists at one time is the same as what is and what exists at any other time; the domain of quantification is fixed across all times.
 What varies from time to time is instead which of those individuals are concrete.
 Socrates still exists now, although as a nonconcrete individual, who was concrete in 450 BCE, and similarly for the first child to be born in 2150.
 This view requires that a thing can survive the change from being nonconcrete to concrete, which is the explanation of what the ancients would call generation, and the change from being concrete to nonconcrete, which is the explanation of what the ancients would call destruction.
 On this view, then, seeming substantial changes are really forms of qualitative change: A change in the quality of concreteness.
 This runs contrary to the common conception that concreteness is necessary and eternal to any object that instantiates it, the divide between concrete and nonconcrete individuals marking a divide between categories of being.
 Many metaphysicians insist that, just as one and the same thing cannot go from being an individual to being a property, so too one and the same thing cannot go from being nonconcrete to being concrete.

 What are the prospects of a theory according to which existence is a universal, genuinely contingent and transient property of individuals?
 Such a view requires that the domain of quantification varies from world to world and time to time, as everything that is exists but different individuals exist at different possible worlds and at different times, in which case the domain of quantification varies from world to world and time to time.
 In that case, Alien from above is true.
 So fault must be found with the earlier argument that the truth of Alien is inconsistent with the thesis of actualism.
 One response found in the literature rejects the last step, insisting that there are general claims that could have been true, and so are true at some accessible possible world, without there being specific instances of those claims that are true at those accessible worlds.
 In nonmodal environments, the quantified sentence ∃xφ(x) is true just in case there is some witness o that satisfies the condition φ(x).
 That condition fails, however, for quantified sentences true at a merely possible world.
 The model theory for a model language—with its space of possible worlds and individuals populating the domains of possible worlds—contains, like everything else if actualism is true, only actually existing entities.
 Still, sentences like Alien are true and so there are merely possible worlds at which ∃x¬A∃y(y=x) is true.
 There is no individual of which ¬A∃y(y=x) is true in virtue of which the quantified sentence is true, although there would have been had that merely possible world been actual.
 This is perhaps more clear when we turn from sentences being true with respect to merely possible worlds to propositions being true at merely possible worlds.
 There is a world w at which the existential proposition [there is something such that there is no actual thing identical to it] is true but there is no singular proposition [there is no actual thing identical to o] true at w as there is no such entity o.
 Had w been actual, however, then there would have been such an entity and it is this fact that grounds the truth of the existential proposition at w.
 (The classic source for this distinction is [Adams 1981].
 See also [Fine 1985] and [Fitch 1996].)
 This suggestion, then, runs contrary to the standard semantics for quantificational sentences, which reduces the truth or falsity of existential and universal sentences to the truth or falsity of their instances, when extending that semantics to truth at a world.
 The suggestion also requires a distinction between truth at a world, in terms of which the model theory for modal operators is given, and truth in a world, which involves the notion of considering what would have been had a nonactual world been actual.
-(For more on this distinction and the problem of the contingency of existence more generally, see the entry on actualism.)
+(For more on this distinction and the problem of the contingency of existence more generally, see the entry on the on possibilism-actualism debate.)

 This entry began by noting that existence raises a number of deep and important problems in metaphysics, philosophy of language, and philosophical logic.
 The entry has examined some of those problems and surveyed a number of different accounts of existence.
 None of the theories surveyed is wholly satisfying and without cost.
 The first view proposed by Frege and Russell treats existence as a second-order property and assimilates seemingly singular existentials to general existentials.
 The proposal requires descriptivism, the thesis that ordinary proper names have descriptive equivalences, which many find to be a problematic thesis.
 The second Meinongian view requires countenancing individuals that do not exist.
 We have seen the view face challenges in giving coherent and yet informative and compelling individuation principles for nonexistent individuals and all versions of the view suffer from the problem of metaphysical overpopulation.
 Finally, the naive view that existence is a universal property of individuals was presented.
 That view faced the problem of having to reject the truth of highly intuitively true singular negative existential sentences like ‘Ronald McDonald does not exist’.
 The view also faces difficulties in properly accounting for the interaction of quantifiers and modal and tense operators.
 Existence remains, then, itself a serious problem in philosophy of language, metaphysics, and logic and one connected to some of the deepest and most important problems in those areas.